Panoramic view of the spanish city of Granada taken from the Genralife´s walls.

 The Catholic Monuments

-The Catholic Monarchs built their monuments in Granada to cement the conquest, the Cathedral and Royal Chapel asserting the faith that had triumphed.
-The Royal Chapel holds the tombs of Ferdinand and Isabella, the monarchs who completed the Reconquista, expelled the Jews, and funded Columbus's voyage.
-The Cathedral that rises beside it took 181 years to build, its Renaissance bulk replacing the mosque that stood before.
+Ferdinand and Isabella built to cement their conquest.
+The Cathedral and Royal Chapel assert the faith that triumphed, stone declarations of Christian dominance over Moorish Granada.
+Inside the Royal Chapel lie the monarchs themselves - the rulers who completed the Reconquista, expelled the Jews, and funded Columbus's voyage.
+Beside it rises the Cathedral, 181 years in the building, its Renaissance bulk replacing the mosque that once stood here.

 The Tapas

-Granada maintains the tradition of free tapas with drinks that other Spanish cities have abandoned, the small plates that arrive without ordering providing the city's best budget dining.
-The bars that serve tapas cluster in streets around the Cathedral and throughout the Albaicin, the competition for customers keeping portions generous and quality respectable.
-The tapas tour that visitors conduct organically, moving from bar to bar, is Granada's best culinary experience.
+Order a drink in Granada and a plate of food arrives, unbidden and free.
+Most Spanish cities have abandoned this tradition, but Granada holds firm - small plates without ordering provide the city's best budget dining.
+Bars cluster around the Cathedral and throughout the Albaicin, competing fiercely for customers, keeping portions generous and quality respectable.
+Move from bar to bar conducting your own organic tapas tour.
+It is Granada's finest culinary experience.

-The tradition persists because Granada's economy requires it - the student population that demands affordable food, the competition that free tapas creates, the culture that expects hospitality rather than pure commerce.
-The tapas are not fine dining; they are social institution, the shared food that lubricates the conversation that Spanish evenings require.
-Granada's tapas are why visitors stay longer than the Alhambra alone would justify.
+Why does the tradition persist?
+Economics demands it.
+A student population needs affordable food, and competition through free tapas drives the whole system forward, sustained by a culture expecting hospitality over pure commerce.
+These are not fine dining plates.
+They are social institution - shared food lubricating the conversation Spanish evenings require.
+Granada's tapas keep visitors lingering long after the Alhambra alone would justify.

 From the Air

-Granada (37.18N, 3.60W) lies in the foothills of the Sierra Nevada in Andalusia, southern Spain.
-Federico Garcia Lorca Granada Airport (LEGR/GRX) is located 17km west of the city center with one runway 09/27 (2,900m).
-The Alhambra complex is visible on its hill overlooking the city.
-The Sierra Nevada mountains rise dramatically to the southeast, with peaks exceeding 3,000m.
-The historic center including the Albaicin quarter is identifiable.
-Weather is Mediterranean continental - hot dry summers, mild winters with occasional snow in the city and regular snow in the mountains.
+Granada (37.18N, 3.60W) sits in Andalusia's Sierra Nevada foothills, southern Spain.
+Federico Garcia Lorca Granada Airport (LEGR/GRX) lies 17km west of the city center, served by a single runway 09/27 (2,900m).
+From the air, the Alhambra complex stands out on its hill overlooking the city.
+Southeast, the Sierra Nevada rises dramatically, peaks exceeding 3,000m.
+Below, the historic center and the Albaicin quarter are identifiable by their dense, winding street patterns.
+Expect Mediterranean continental weather - hot dry summers, mild winters with occasional city snow and regular mountain snow.
 Clear flying conditions predominate.